Published by Global Banking and Finance Review

 Posted on December 15, 2025

-Dec 15 (Reuters) - Shares of French pharmaceutical group Sanofi fell 4% on Monday after it flagged another delay to a U.S. regulatory decision for its experimental multiple sclerosis drug and disappointing results from a late-stage study.
+Dec 15 (Reuters) - French drugmaker Sanofi on Monday flagged another delay to a U.S. regulatory decision for its experimental multiple sclerosis drug and reported disappointing results from a late-stage study, sending shares of the company down 2%.

-Shares initially fell 5% to the bottom of the SBF 120 index of Paris' most traded stocks before paring losses.
+Shares initially fell over 5% to the bottom of the SBF 120 index of Paris' most traded stocks before paring losses.
+The stock has declined over 13% this year.

-Sanofi said that the U.S. Food and Drug Administration's decision on its tolebrutinib drug to treat non-relapsing secondary progressive multiple sclerosis will likely be delayed until the first quarter of 2026.
+Sanofi said that the U.S. Food and Drug Administration's decision on its tolebrutinib drug to treat non-relapsing secondary progressive multiple sclerosis will push beyond the action date of December 28, a second delay to a decision that was initially expected in September.
+It expects further guidance from the FDA by the end of the first quarter of 2026.

-Sanofi also said that tolebrutinib failed to slow disability progression in a late-stage trial in patients with primary progressive multiple sclerosis, a form of the disease that accounts for about 10% of cases.
+The company also reported that tolebrutinib failed to slow disability progression in a late-stage trial in patients with primary progressive multiple sclerosis, a form of the autoimmune disease that it estimates accounts for about 10% of cases.

-The drug was granted breakthrough therapy designation by the FDA in December last year and is also under regulatory review in the European Union.
+The Sanofi drug was granted breakthrough therapy designation by the FDA in December 2024 and is also under regulatory review in the European Union.

-(Reporting by Mathias de Rozario in Gdansk and Bhanvi Satija in London, editing by Milla Nissi-Prussak)
+(Reporting by Mathias de Rozario in Gdansk and Bhanvi Satija in London, editing by Milla Nissi-Prussak, Bernadette Baum and Tomasz Janowski)

 Explore more articles in the Headlines category